CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/modes.md

 - Long-running ML tasks are job-based and poll-driven.
 No production WebSocket API routes are currently exposed.
 - Local filesystem browsing is feature-gated by `features.allow_local_filesystem_access`.
 - Ollama models must already be installed in the configured local runtime.
 Catalog discovery and generation do not pull or download models.
+- Hugging Face MedGemma requires a previously cached snapshot and an exact commit in `XREPORT_HF_MEDGEMMA_REVISION`; `main`, tags, and network resolution are rejected.
 - All inference models and generated drafts are for research use only and are not clinically approved.